Growstuff/growstuff/tos.md

+# Growstuff Terms of Service

-We hate legalese, so we've tried to make ours readable.
+We hate legalese, so we've tried to make our Terms of Service readable.
 If you've got any questions, feel free to [ask us](mailto:support@growstuff.org), and we'll do our best to answer.

 Growstuff Pty Ltd ("we", "us", "our", "Growstuff") present the following terms and conditions, which govern your use of the Growstuff website at [http://growstuff.org](http://growstuff.org), and all content, services and products available at or through the website, which we collectively refer to as "the Service".